PopeCorn/card_game/README.md

 To know how to actually play the game, read the in-depth guide in .pdf format in doc/, where I go over all characters and their usage.

-First version of the game has been released here: https://www.mediafire.com/file/83jup6111fpr43j/card_game.exe/file Go to the file created in the same directory you downloaded the .exe to.
-Go to it, then go into "src" directory and run main.py.
+First version of the game has been released here: https://www.mediafire.com/file/83jup6111fpr43j/card_game.exe/file Run the .exe file, it will create a directory for the game (in the same location as you downloaded the .exe to).
+Go to the new directory, then go into "src" subdirectory and run main.py.
 It runs in the command line.
 Later, I'll rework it.

 ### PS: